efung/gnufmuffin.com/_posts/2014-11-26-super-apple-pie-alton-brown.md

 ---

 Apple pie doesn't need a lot of improvement.
-Sure, there are crumble toppings, cream, raisins or even nuts thrown in the filling once in a while.
+Sure, there are crumble toppings, cream, raisins or even nuts thrown in the filling sometimes.
 But once in awhile, I come across a new version that catches my eye.

 When I first saw this Alton Brown [recipe](http://www.foodnetwork.com/recipes/alton-brown/super-apple-pie-recipe.html),